Kyligence/Insight-for-Superset/Documents/user_manual_en/superset_en.rst

 Firstly,need to add a connection string for the Kyligence project at the **Data Sources - Database** |image33|

-其中，数据库URL的格式为 **kylin://username:password@host:port/project** ，如果您需要在SQL实验中使用该项目中的表，则需要勾选 在SQL实验室中显示|image34|

 The format of the database URL is **kylin://username:password@host:port/project**.
-If you need to use the table in the project in the SQL Lab, you need to check ’Expose in SQL Lab‘| Image34|
+If you need to use the table in the project in the SQL Lab, you need to check ’Expose in SQL Lab‘.  | Image34|

 Click **Sources-Kylin Refresh** in the Superset interface to import/refresh all cubes. |image1|